 When she was five years, Peter’s concoction had divorced her from her body.
 She’d watched her fingers become tiny murder-machines, ripping Bitefighter’s jaw off his skull, crunching his limbs into a twisted mess.
 After she’d regained control of her hijacked mind, she’d vowed that no one would control her ever again.
 She would never submit to a force that—

 A great rending assaulted her ears.
 It was more than a sound; it felt like her very essence was being scraped thin.
 Countless voices filled the aether, coming together in a wondrous, terrible chorus.
 They were all saying the same thing:

 You chose this.
 You.

 Down below, a twinkling portal began to open.
-At the same time, a matching portal materialized above.
+At the same time, a matching gateway materialized above.

 Kor’Thank, she realized.
 His name is Kor’Thank.

 Holly went down, Kor’Thank went up.